Parameswaran Ramakrishnan, M.S., Ph.D.

-Parameswaran Ramakrishnan obtained his B.Sc and M.Sc in Biotechnology degrees from Mahatma Gandhi University, India.
-Later he worked in an Indo-Swiss collaborative project studying the genome diversity in Mycobacterium leprae in the Department of Biotechnology, Madurai Kamaraj University, India.
-He obtained his Ph.D from Weizmann Institute of Science, Israel, under the guidance of Prof. David Wallach and studied signal transduction in the immune system.
-For postdoctoral work, Dr. Ramakrishnan joined the lab of Nobel Laureate Prof. David Baltimore in the Department of Biology at California Institute of Technology in 2008.
-In the Baltimore lab, Dr. Ramakrishnan studied cell signaling involving unique intracellular glycosylation called O-GlcNAc glycosylation.
-He also studied novel mechanisms regulating proinflammatory and apoptotic signaling and revealed the role of the RNA binding protein, Sam68, in TNF signaling.
-Dr. Ramakrishnan joined Case Western Reserve University as an Assistant Professor of Immunology in the Department of Pathology in the summer of 2013.
-He is the recipient of Inclusion and Diversity Faculty Leadership Award, 2016.
-Funding from National Institute of Health as well as various foundations supports research at Dr. Ramakrishnan’s lab.
+Parameswaran Ramakrishnan obtained his B.Sc and M.Sc in Biotechnology degrees from Mahatma Gandhi University, India in 1993 and 1996 respectively.
+Later he worked in an Indo-Swiss collaborative project studying the genome diversity in Mycobacterium leprae in the Department of Biotechnology, Madurai Kamaraj University, India, until the end of 1999.
+He joined Weizmann Institute of Science, Israel, for his research toward Ph.D. under the guidance of Prof. David Wallach and studied signal transduction in the immune system with a focus on mechanisms involved in the regulation and function of the protein, NF-κB inducing kinase.
+After attaining a Ph.D. in 2005, he continued as a postdoctoral fellow and studied ubiquitination and proteasomal degradation of molecules in the NF-κB signaling pathway till the end of 2007.
+Dr. Ramakrishnan joined the lab of Prof. David Baltimore in the Department of Biology at California Institute of Technology in 2008.
+While in Baltimore lab, Dr. Ramakrishnan studied regulation of NF-κB activation by posttranslational modifications and the RNA-binding adaptor protein, Sam68.
+He studied the unique intracellular glycosylation called O-GlcNAc glycosylation, which is induced under hyperglycemic conditions, such as diabetes.
+This study was supported by a grant from Mizutani Foundation for Glycosciences, Japan.
+Dr. Ramakrishnan joined Case Western Reserve University's Department of Pathology in the summer of 2013.

 Dr. Ramakrishnan's lab focuses on signal transduction in immunity, metabolism and cancer using cellular and molecular approaches and animal models with the aim of identifying fundamental mechanisms leading to development and evaluation of therapeutic targets.